Streams

 Split Rotator

-This is the default rotator that splits traffic across all enabled money pages according to their weights (A/B testing.)
+This is the default rotator that splits traffic across all enabled money pages according to their weights (A/B testing).
 The more the weight is, the more traffic that money page will receive, proportionally.

-For example, if you have three money pages with weights 10, 15, and 25, then the first page will receieve about 20% of all human traffic, the second page will receieve 30%, and the third page will get around 50%.
+For example, if you have three money pages with weights 10, 15, and 25, the first page will receieve about 20% of all human traffic, the second page will receieve 30%, and the third page will get around 50%.

 Since this rotator is based on a pseudorandom number generator (PRNG), there may be distribution bias on small scale.
 However, mathematical properties of the PRNG guarantee that distribution will reach target weights on distance.